-A Simple System for How to Keep Your House Clean & Clutter Free
+A Simple System To Keep Your House Clean & Clutter Free

 This post contains affiliate links, please see my disclosure here for more information.

 Create a plan with small steps that lead to the big change you want to see happen.
 By coming up with a few simple, intentional organizational systems – you can easily stay on track and keep your home clean and free of clutter.

 I like to reevaluate my organizational plan twice each year to set our home up for success: once in January after the hustle and bustle of the holidays is over, and again at the beginning of fall.

 I like to put pen to paper and physically write out all of my goals and tasks to keep our home clean & tidy using pretty organizational printables.

 I am sure some of you are thinking, but my phone does this in the Notes app!
 While I DO frequently save notes on my phone, I use that more for daily to do lists and reminders.
 When it comes to forming a system for our home (and sticking to it), I’ve found that using a physical planner works best.